bonitasoft/bonita-doc/md/jboss-bundle.md

 ## First steps after installation

-Once you have your JBoss bundle up and running, complete these [first steps](first-steps-after-setup.md) to get a fully operational Bonita BPM platform.
+Once you have your JBoss bundle up and running, complete these [first steps](first-steps-after-setup.md) to get Bonita BPM Platform fully operational.

 ### How to update the configuration
 To update the configuration after the first run please take a look at the [platform setup tool](BonitaBPM_platform_setup.md#update_platform_conf)